eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-28_you-would-have-to-turn-a-chicken-mcnugget-into-a-chicken-to-be-able-to-hack-it-buterin-quoting-tapscott-on-twitter.md

 ---
-title: "You would have to turn a Chicken McNugget into a chicken to be able to hack it Buterin quoting Tapscott on Twitter"
+title: '"You would have to turn a Chicken McNugget into a chicken to be able to hack it" Buterin quoting Tapscott on Twitter'
 permlink: you-would-have-to-turn-a-chicken-mcnugget-into-a-chicken-to-be-able-to-hack-it-buterin-quoting-tapscott-on-twitter
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-03-28 09:42:33
 categories:
 - mcnugget